Archbold, OH – Home school families from throughout the region are invited to attend Home School Days to be held September 6-8 at Sauder Village.

-As a special for Homeschool Days, homeschool families will receive discounted admission of only $8.00 per person for ages 6 and up, and $12 for a chaperone/parent (with one parent/teacher being free).
+As a special for Home School Days September 6 – 8, home school families will receive discounted admission of only $10.00 per student for ages K – 12, and $14 for a chaperone/parent.

-Throughout Homeschool Days a variety of STEM activities (science, technology, education and math) have been planned for children to enjoy in addition to engaging opportunities to explore Ohio’s rich history from 1803 through 1928!
+Throughout Home School Days a variety of STEM activities (science, technology, engineering, and math) have been planned for children to enjoy in addition to engaging opportunities to explore Ohio’s rich history from 1803 through the 1920s!

-The new 1920s Main Street is sure to be a favorite stop at the Historic Village during Homeschool Days.
-Guests can explore the Farmers and Merchants Bank, Schuck Jewelry Store, Stotzer Hardware, Ohio Farm Bureau Office, and the barbershop along the east side of Main Street.
+The 1920s Main Street is sure to be a favorite stop for families.
+Guests can explore the Farmers and Merchants Bank, Schuck Jewelry Store, Stotzer Hardware, Elmira Depot, and the Oakley Barbershop.

 The 1920s will come roaring to life as families take a peek at what’s playing on the big screen, buy sweet treats at the candy store, explore the grocery and clothing stores, visit the fire station, meet horses at the livery, and sip a chocolate malt at the soda fountain.

-Throughout the Village many talented craftsman demonstrate their trade in places like the Spinning Shop, Pottery Shop, Tin Shop, Cooperage, Basket Shop, Weaving Shop, and Glassblowing Shop.
+Throughout the Village, many talented craftsmen demonstrate their trade in places like the Spinning Shop, Pottery Shop, Tin Shop, Cooperage, Basket Shop, Weaving Shop, and Glassblowing Shop.

-The Walk Through Time Experience provides a chance to explore wigwams and a trading post at Natives & Newcomers and to visit historic homes, a log school, barn, and gardens in the Pioneer Settlement Area.
-Guests can learn about life in the 1920s in rural Ohio as they explore the Grime Home and barns.
+The Walk Through Time Experience provides a chance to explore wigwams and a trading post at Natives & Newcomers and to visit historic homes, a log school, a barn, and beautiful gardens in the Pioneer Settlement Area.
+There is also plenty of great shopping and free rides on the Erie Express Train!